kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 The finest-grained option would be to support custom mapping on individual workloads.
 This could be done by using an annotation to allow the user to specify a per-workload resource mapping to be applied by Kueue (most likely in or around `workload.AdjustResources`).
-The implementation of this (especially if restricted to an annotation that namaed a single mapping) would be straightforward, but it is too fine-grained to be a good fit for any of the user stories discussed so far.
+The implementation of this (especially if restricted to an annotation that named a single mapping) would be straightforward, but it is too fine-grained to be a good fit for any of the user stories discussed so far.